And he saw corruption everywhere — except within."

 - Aversions are notable in how systematic they are.
 No priest—be it Brother Theo, Ivanova's rabbi, or any of the other priests or priest-equivalents passing through B5—is shown to be anything other than a good person following their tenets.

 - Delenn is a particularly notable aversion.
 She is quite religious and is even a nominal priestess.
-She is also very much The Messiah.
-However she expresses her messiahship as a stateswoman not as a religious figure, has a few dark secrets in her past, and so on, and in general does not really reach Mary Sue status.
+She is also very much a Messianic Archetype.
+However she expresses her messiahship as a stateswoman, not as a religious figure, has a few dark secrets in her past, and so on, and in general does not really reach Mary Sue status.
 She is seldom particularly self-righteous, for instance she was the one who suggested giving Londo an invitation to the rebirth ceremony.

 - On the other hand, it's played straight with some of the more uptight members of the Minbari religious caste.